Saratoga, Wisconsin

-Saratoga is a town in Wood County, Wisconsin, United States.
-As of the 2015 census, the population of the town is 5,023 people.
+Saratoga is a town in Wood County, Wisconsin, United States - south of Wisconsin Rapids and east of Nekoosa.
+As of the 2020 census, the population of the town is 5,060 people.

 History

-The west end of the town of Saratoga, within three miles of the Wisconsin River, was in the "Indian strip," sold by the Menominee to the U.S. government in the 1836 Treaty of the Cedars.
-As such, it was logged and surveyed early.
+The west end of the town of Saratoga, within three miles of the Wisconsin River, was in the "Indian strip," ceded by the Menominee to the U.S. government in the 1836 Treaty of the Cedars.
+As such, it was logged and surveyed earlier than the surrounding land.
 In 1839 a crew working for the U.S. government first surveyed what would become part of the town, walking through the woods and crossing the river, measuring with chain and compass.
 In 1851 a different crew surveyed the section lines.
-For the six mile square township that now is the western part of the town, see their description under Port Edwards.
-For the eastern township they gave this general description:
+For the six mile square township that now is the western part of the town, see the deputy surveyor's description under Port Edwards.
+For the eastern township, the deputy gave this general description:

 The Character of this town is easily described.
 It is a uniform pine barren.
 Soil white sand.
 Poor & worthless for all farming purposes.
 The timber poor scrubby Pitch pines & there is not probably a single quarter section in it worth Entering either(?) for soil or timber.

 The town of Saratoga was established in 1857.

 Geography

-According to the United States Census Bureau, the town has a total area of 51.2 square miles (132.5 km^{2}), of which, 49.4 square miles (128.0 km^{2}) of it is land and 1.8 square miles (4.6 km^{2}) of it (3.44%) is water.
+According to the United States Census Bureau, the town has a total area of 51.2 square miles (132.5 km^{2}), of which 49.4 square miles (128.0 km^{2}) is land and 1.8 square miles (4.6 km^{2}) (3.44%) is water.